JessicaGarson/NYU-Python-Capstone/schedule.md

 ## Nov 15, 2017
 We 6:00PM - 9:00PM
 Bldg:MIDC  Room:1018 Loc: Midtown Center
+- Overview of the rest of class
+- Expectations for your project
+- What makes a good project
+- Getting started is the hardest part

 ## Nov 18, 2017
 Sa 10:00AM - 3:00PM